Skip to Main Content

 Dedicated surgical suites.
 Surgeries are performed in a dedicated surgical suite.
 This room is kept completely sterile to prevent infection and cross-contamination.

 Surgical attire.
-Our staff all wear disposable caps and masks at all times when they are in the surgical suite.
+Our staff wears disposable caps and masks at all times when they are in the surgical suite.
 Those involved in the procedure itself will also wear sterile gowns and single-use gloves.

 Sterile packs and equipment.
 We carefully clean, sterilize and wrap our surgical instruments and equipment prior to every surgery.